yangshun/tech-interview-handbook/contents/algorithms/oop.md

 - Discuss algorithms and data structures for a garbage collector?
 - How would you implement an HR system to keep track of employee salaries and benefits?
 - How would you implement an Elevator system?
+- How would you implement a Parking Lot system?

 ## Courses